-A stop-loss order is a type of order in forex trading to limit losses from trade.
-It is also referred to as a “stop order” or a “stop-market order”, which results in a set trade being closed at a loss.
+A stop-loss order is a type of order in forex trading to limit your losses from a trade if the market moves against you.
+It is also called a “stop order” or a “stop-market order”.

-No forex trader wants to lose money, but since losing trades is unavoidable in trading, it is better to keep losses small and risk exposure low.
+No forex trader wants to lose money, but since losses are unavoidable, keeping losses and risk exposure low is better.

 Below is an example of how a stop loss trade looks like on the market chart;

 One of the most common questions from new traders is how to place a stop-loss order when trading.
 Risk management and position sizing determine the size of your stop loss.